Skip to main content Skip to main navigation Skip to page navigation Skip to search

 Community Batteries for Household Solar program

-The Community Batteries for Household Solar program will install 400 batteries across Australia.
-This will provide shared storage for up to 100,000 households.
+The Community Batteries for Household Solar program will install 400 batteries to provide shared storage for households across Australia.

-The batteries will store excess solar energy for families and households to use during peak times.
+The batteries can store excess solar energy for families and households to use during peak times.

 Benefits of the program